-Green the Fleet® strives to make the adventure lifestyle environmentally sustainable for our guests and the health of our oceans and lands.
+Our Green the Fleet® program strives to make the adventure lifestyle environmentally sustainable for our guests and for the health of our oceans and lands.

 Aggressor Adventures® recognizes the urgent plight of our environment and works to combine excellent service with environmental awareness, actions and stewardship.

-All welcome briefings include information about our environmental initiatives, conserving water, and respectful interactions with wild life.
-New sustainability initiatives will build on existing green operations already in place across the company.
+All our welcome briefings include information about our environmental initiatives, conserving water, and the importance of respectful interactions with wild life.
+New sustainability initiatives will build on existing green operations across the company.

-- Switching from single-use plastic bags to small, compostable, non-plastic garbage bags.
+- Where available, switching from single-use plastic bags to small, compostable, non-plastic garbage bags;

-- Sourcing their seafood from a local, certified responsible fishery, and purchasing only local produce, meats and sustainable seafood.
+- Sourcing their seafood from a local, certified responsible fishery, and purchasing only locally sourced meats and produce;

-- Limiting the use of plastic storage bags by using reusable storage containers.
+- Limiting single-use plastic food storage bags by using reusable storage containers;

 Aggressor Safari Lodges® - Sri Lanka

-- The lodge staff are almost all from surrounding local villages.
-Hospitality training is offered with higher income salaries than local farming activities.
+- The lodge staff are predominantly from surrounding local villages.
+Our hospitality training offers employment with higher income and opportunity than local farming activities.

-- Local villagers and farmers surrounding the Aggressor Safari Lodge and bordering Wilpattu National Park are being offered financial incentives to bring wild animals they would normally kill, poach or eat that encroach on their land from the park to the ATSL lodge for release back into the Kalaoya River and Wilpattu Park.
-(Crocodile, Mouse Deer, Tortoise, Freshwater Turtles/Terrapins, Peacocks, Water and Land Monitor Lizards and Hares)
+- Local villagers and farmers surrounding the Aggressor Safari Lodge and bordering Wilpattu National Park are being offered financial incentives to bring wild animals they would normally trap, poach or eat that encroach on their land from the park to the Sri Lanka lodge for release back into the Kalaoya River and Wilpattu Park.
+Rescued species have included crocodile, mouse deer, tortoise, freshwater turtles/terrapins, peacocks, water and land monitor lizards and hares.

-- Solar power in use in many areas to reduce our carbon footprint.
+- Solar power is used to reduce our carbon footprint.